-- Sustainable Development, convened by the Sustainability Institute, University of Stellenbosch
+- Sustainable Development, convened by the Sustainability Institute at the University of Stellenbosch in South Africa

 The 120-credit research dissertation is convened by the Department of Chemical Engineering at the University of Cape Town and is jointly supervised by academics from at least two different research disciplines and/or groupings.